 Free.

 Founded in 1997, the organization hosts regular events, mostly in-person in Chicago.
-Their free social events include The Sister Social and Sister Outsider, a group walking event.
+Their free social events include The Sister Social and Sister Outsider, a group walking event intended to make room for communal reflection.
 They also host regular screenings, which are free and open to the public.

-Sisters in Cinema professional development programs and resources include a Documentary Fellowship and The Black Lesbian Writers Room, an intergenerational apprenticeship program for Black women ages 17-63.
+Sisters in Cinema also organizes professional development programs and resources, like their Documentary Fellowship, The Black Lesbian Writers Room, and an Apprenticeship Program.

-Keep an eye on their website and Instagram for program application openings and upcoming events.
+Keep an eye on their website and Instagram page for program application openings and upcoming events.

 Black girls, women, and gender nonconforming media makers.
 Most in-person events are in Chicago.